 Available berthing rights that are not associated with slots are offered to terminal users for the purpose of loading LNG ships.
-An additional berthing right consists of the right to receive an LNG ship subject to the maritime rules governing the port of Zeebrugge and with a lower priority than the berthing rights associated with slots.
+An additional berthing right consists of the right to receive an LNG ship subject to the maritime rules governing the port of Zeebrugge and with a lower priority than the berthing rights associated with slots and transshipment berthing rights.